johnonline35/project-two-bbq/README.md

 Grillz is a booking engine for hiring and renting out a grill, written in Ruby (version 2.7.7).

+See project live at https://grillz.herokuapp.com/

 ## Description

 Grillz allows an end user to sign up, create an account, and list a grill to rent out to anyone who is wanting to rent a grill.
 Grillz also allows users to rent other Grillz users products.

-Grillz offers geocode lat/long search to find a grill in a location close to where the user is searching, a direct integration into Stripe, and a simple CRUD system (using Postgresql) that allows an end user to create, edit, update and delete Grills, Users and Bookings.
+Grillz offers geocode lat/long search to find a grill in a location close to where the user is searching, a direct integration into Stripe, and a simple CRUD system (using Postgresql) that allows an end user to create, edit, update and delete: Grills, Users and Bookings.

 ## Getting Started